Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 Since the Valpantena stream runs from north to south, the vineyards have an eastern and western exposure.
 As a result, grapes take longer to ripen so the harvest in Valpantena takes place later than in the Classico area.
 The wines of Valpantena are more elegant and fresh, with higher acidity, and good longevity.

-Valpolicella Orientale has some of the newest and most innovative wineries.
-Many vineyards are planted at altitudes ranging from 100 to 500 metres on the foothills of the Venetian Alps.
-Climate in the area is influenced by cooling winds from the mountains, which lengthens the ripening time at higher altitudes.
+Valpolicella Orientale (or Eastern Valpolicella) has some of the newest and most innovative wineries.
+Many vineyards are planted at altitudes ranging from 100 to 500 metres in the foothills of the Venetian Prealps.
+Climate in the area is influenced by cooling winds from the mountains, lengthening the ripening time at higher altitudes.
 Soils on the hillsides are rocky and less fertile.

-The most important parts of Eastern Valpolicella are Valley di Mezzane and Valley d’Illasi.
+The most important parts of Valpolicella Orientale are Valle di Mezzane and Valle d’Illasi.
 Wines from these zones are fruity and elegant, complicated by herbal notes.

 Corvina Veronese – also known as Corvina or Cruina – is the most important grape that defines Valpolicella.
-It produces ruby-red wines with a translucent hue, and flavours of strawberry, raspberry and rose, as well as nutmeg, cinnamon and cloves.
+It produces ruby-red wines with a medium-deep colour, and flavours of strawberry, raspberry and rose, as well as nutmeg, cinnamon and cloves.
 It’s not a very tannic grape, and winemakers typically add other permitted grapes to build up the desired body of their wine.

 The notable red fruit aromas of Corvina are produced by naturally occurring red-berry chemicals.
 The first one is furaneol (also known as strawberry furanone).
 It is also present in strawberries and pineapple, and is often used to make perfumes.
 Another notable chemical is β-damascenone, which is the main aroma of rose (and of Kentucky bourbon), and ethyl cinnamate (aroma of cinnamon).

-Corvina is grown not only in Valpolicella.
-Overall, it is planted on over 7.5 thousand hectares in Italy (mostly in Veneto), and this area has doubled since 1970 .
+Corvina is not just grown in Valpolicella, but in other parts of Italy too.
+Overall, it is planted on over 7.5 thousand hectares.
+This area has doubled since 1970 .

 While Corvinone can replace up to 50% of Corvina, in reality it’s a much less planted grape.
 Only one thousand hectares are grown, less than a seventh of the vineyard area dedicated to Corvina .

 Rondinella is used to make up 5% to 30% of a Valpolicella blend.
-Rondinella adds complexity to the wine, as it has a fruity and complex bouquet with notes of ripe red fruits, cherries, tobacco, and spices.
-This grape also turns the colour of the wine a tone darker, developing a vivid ruby or purple undertone.
+Rondinella adds complexity to the wine, as it has a fruity and multifaceted bouquet with notes of ripe red fruits, cherries, tobacco, and spices.
+This grape also turns the colour of the wine a tone darker, lending a vivid ruby or purple undertone.

 But perhaps the biggest reason for adding Rondinella to the mix is that it accumulates sugars better than Corvina and Corvinone.
-So this grape is very important for wines that need a higher alcoholic strength like Valpolicella Ripasso and Amarone, or in the sweet wine Ripasso della Valpolicella.
+So this grape is very important for wines that need higher alcoholic strength like Valpolicella Ripasso and Amarone, or in the sweet wine Recioto della Valpolicella.

-While Rondinella is an important player in Valpolicella, it’s also widely used in Bardolino DOC and Bardolino Superiore DOCG which lie to the west, between the river Adige and Lake Garda.
+While Rondinella is an important player in Valpolicella, it’s also widely used in Bardolino DOC and Bardolino Superiore DOCG.
+These regions lie to the west, between the river Adige and Lake Garda.
 Over 2.5 thousand hectares of Rondinella are planted across Italy .

-This grape has big, juicy berries, which develop wines with elegant tastes of red berries, flowers and a hint of salt.
-Nicola Scienza says “In our province, it is also called “Ua Salà”, which means “salted grapes” for its marked savoury notes.”
+This big, juicy grape develops wines with elegant tastes of red berries, flowers and a hint of salt.
+Nicola Scienza says “In our province, Molinara is also called “Ua Salà”, which means “salted grapes” for its marked savoury notes.”

-On its own, Molinara produces light-coloured, low-alcohol wines with fragrant flavours of wild berries.
+On its own, Molinara produces light-coloured, low-alcohol wines with fragrant flavours of wild red berries.
 It is thought to be even better suited to rosé wines.
-Unfortunately, possessing such a fragrant nature, Molinara is the opposite to the deep, dark style of Merlot and Cabernet that became so popular during the 1990’s .

-Its name comes from “osei”, a dialectal word from Verona which means “birds”, as Oseleta is very popular with birds.
+Its name comes from “osei”, which means “birds” in the Veronese dialect, as Oseleta is very popular with birds.
 This grape has dark skin.
 It’s remarkably tannic and bursts with flavours of blueberries, black cherry, minerals and aromatic herbs.

 Bunches are small, stocky, tight and have tiny berries, suitable for producing extraordinarily concentrated wine.
-Wines with Oseleta in the blend are deeper, darker, full-bodied, spicy and tannic.
+Wines with Oseleta in the blend are deeper, darker, fuller-bodied, spicy and tannic.

 This grape is optional and is only used if the winemaker wants to add these qualities to their wine.
-Adding only a small quantity of Oseleta berries makes the wine deeper and more tannic.
+Even adding a small quantity of Oseleta can have a big effect, making the wine deeper and more tannic.
 Because of that, only a few winemakers use it.
-Even for them Oseleta makes up only 5-10% of the total blend.
-Only 15 hectares of this grape are planted in Valpolicella, so it’s quite rare and tends to be found in premium wines.
+Even for them, Oseleta makes up only 5-10% of the total blend.
+Only 15 hectares of this grape are planted in Valpolicella, so it’s quite rare and tends to only be found in premium wines.

 Vine training: Pergola Veronese and Guyot